Theatre: Dramaturgy Emphasis, B.F.A.

 • Acting Emphasis - Students will audition during the second semester of the freshman year.

-• Design Emphasis - Emphasis review is required for admission to the design/tech emphasis area at the end of the freshman year.
+• Costume Design Emphasis - Emphasis review is required for admission to the design/tech emphasis area at the end of the freshman year.

 • Dramaturgy Emphasis - Students must apply during the second semester of the freshman year.